architectnt/aafc/README.md

 ```

 ## Compiling
-your average cmake project :D
+your average cmake project **:D**\
-(make sure you have cmake installed)
+*(make sure you have cmake installed)*

 ### WINDOWS - MSVC
-This works best with Visual Studio instead of CLI. `¯\_(ツ)_/¯` cli doesn't work for architect anyways\
+This works best with Visual Studio instead of building through CLI as of now.\
 ``Open a local folder > somewhere where AAFC is located > Select Folder``\
 ``Build > Install``

 ### Unix-like
 ```
-mkdir build;cd build
+mkdir build
+cd build
 cmake ..
 make -j
 make install